 Gluten sensitivity contributes to hypothyroidism in a number of different ways.
 Gluten induced gastrointestinal damage is one of the main mechanisms of action.
 It is this mechanism that leads to a domino like effect.
 The first step in this process is the creating of intestinal hyper permeability (AKA – Leaky Gut).
 When the intestinal barrier is compromised, a cascade of inflammation, immune over stimulation, and molecular mimicry can ensue.
 Over time these processes can cause an autoimmune thyroid reaction often times referred to as Hashimoto’s disease.

 Gluten induced gastrointestinal damage can contribute to poor digestion and absorption of thyroid critical nutrients.
 Gluten can also alter normal gut bacteria.
 These bacteria play a crucial role in thyroid hormone conversion.
-Many doctors will argue that no research exists between gluten and thyroid disease.
-They are wrong.
-The image below is taken from a quick search in the National Library of Medicine database.

 Thyroid Problems Linked to Chemical Halide Exposure

 The halides chlorine, bromine, and fluoride all compete with iodine for uptake into your thyroid.
 Over exposure to these toxic elements is linked to an increased risk for hypothyroidism, but also to thyroid cancers.
 Avoidance of excessive exposure to halides is recommended to maximize thyroid function.
 Below are common sources of exposure.

 Chlorine is typically found in: plastics, pesticides, paper products, unfiltered drinking water, bath water, swimming pools, processed salt products, and Splenda (sucralose).
 Water filters on your drinking water and bathing water are recommended.